Back to all articles

 The Sun Sign (Surya Rashi)

-Together, the Ascendant, Moon sign, and Sun sign form the three-pronged lens through which experienced astrologers begin any chart reading.
+Together, the Ascendant, Moon sign, and Sun sign form the three-pronged lens that experienced astrologers use to begin any reading.

 Using Kundli Insights for Life Decisions